0x11DFE/Auto-Forwarder-Plugin/README.md

 ## ✨ Features

+* **Effortless Destination & Topic Setup:**
+    * **Set by Replying:** The easiest way to set up a rule.
+Simply tap "Set by Replying" in the rule dialog, then go to your destination chat and reply to *any* message with the word `set`.
+The plugin handles the rest.
+    * **Full Topic Support:** Automatically forward messages directly into a specific topic in a group or a comment thread in a channel.
+The "Set by Replying" feature makes this seamless.

 * **Seamless Auto-Updater:**
     * Get notified directly in the app when a new version is available on GitHub Releases.